Business Liquidation: What It Is and Why It Happens

 FAQs

-Primarily, the registered liquidator recovers the money to pay the debts owed by selling company assets.
-In the process, they’ll also investigate the company’s financial affairs to determine if the company played any part in the company’s failure.
+Primarily, the registered liquidator recovers the money to pay the debts by selling the assets of the company.
+In the process, they’ll also investigate the company’s financial affairs to determine whether the directors played a significant role in the company’s failure, either through serious mismanagement or fraudulent activity.

 The FEG is a last-resort scheme that ensures employees receive financial assistance if they’re let go during insolvency.
 It’s essentially a safety net for Australian employees when the worst-case scenario happens.